Love Again After Heartbreak

 The reality is that, in general, both parties usually feel some degree of hurt or heart break after a failed relationship.
 It can be really frustrating when it seems like your ex-partner is doing better than you in a time of pain but looks can be deceiving.

-Even if you think you are more hurt by your breakup – and you very well may be – you do not need a justification to feel the way you do.
+Even if you think your breakup more hurts you – and you very well may be – you do not need a justification to feel the way you do.
 If you are worried you are overreacting, remember that you are losing something that was likely a big part of your life.
 It is okay and normal to have ups and downs as you go through the process of healing heartbreak.

 There is no need to compare yourself and your pain to the other person.
 You are both going through completely different processes right now, and you will handle those processes differently.
 You have no idea what your ex-partner is feeling, and maybe they are struggling in the same way you are.
 But remember that person is not your responsibility in the same way they might have been when you were together.
 For at least a little while, put some time into taking care of YOU.
 Treat yourself with love, empathy, and affection.
 Use this time to let your confidence and hobbies blossom.
 It might be time to redecorate your apartment, get a new wardrobe, a new workout routine, or a new interest.
 Heartbreak can be an extremely powerful catalyst for change.